-Our lead oncology product candidates, HB-201 and HB-202, are in development for the treatment of Human Papillomavirus-positive cancers.
-In December 2019, we initiated the Phase 1/2 clinical trial for HB-201 and expect preliminary results in late 2020 or early 2021.
-The open label, dose escalating Phase 1/2 clinical trial is evaluating HB-201 in HPV16+ cancers, alone and in combination with an approved checkpoint inhibitor and plan to enroll 100 patients in total with 20 patients in each dose escalation and expansion group, respectively.
-Enrollment of the first group of patients, receiving the intravenously administered first dose level, has been completed and the trial is accruing patients at the next higher dose level.
-We plan to file an investigational new drug, or IND, application with the U.S. Food and Drug Administration, or FDA, for HB-202 in first half 2020.
+Our lead oncology product candidates, HB-201 and HB-202, are in development for the treatment of Human Papillomavirus 16-positive (or HPV16+) cancers.
+In December 2019, we initiated the Phase 1/2 clinical trial for HB-201.
+The open label, dose escalating Phase 1/2 clinical trial is evaluating HB-201 in HPV16+ cancers alone and in combination with an approved checkpoint inhibitor.
+We plan to enroll 100 patients in total with 20 patients in each dose escalation and expansion group, respectively.
+Enrollment of patients at the intravenously administered first and second dose levels has been completed.
+We expect to report preliminary safety and efficacy data in late 2020 or early 2021.